damienjacinto/idcyberark/README.md

 # Build

-To build the app you need to install go and define your $GOPATH ($GOPATH/src/idcyberark should to be valid path).
+To build the app you need to install go and define your $GOPATH ($GOPATH/src/idcyberark should be the path to the source code)

 To manage the dependencies this project use [dep](https://github.com/golang/dep)